CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 It's better to search a picture for it.
 #### What are the constraints in sql?
 Constraints are rules that apply to data in a certain column of a table.
-For e.g.: you can determine if a column should only consist of integers or be unique etc.
+For e.g.: you can determine if a column should only consist of integers or be unique etc., PRIMARY KEY, UNIQUE
 #### What is a cursor in SQL?
 Why would you use one?
 An SQL cursor is meant to retrieve data one row at a time.
 It is best to use cursors to update data row by row in a table.